 I first discovered this book by David Bach when I listened to him being interviewed on a podcast.
 He was talking about the unique financial needs that women have as a result of the pay gap, our longer life expectancies, and the fact that men have traditionally controlled family finances.

 It was so eye-opening for me, and I bought Smart Women Finish Rich right away.

 In this book, the author all of the financial steps that women should take at various parts of life to prepare for the future.
 He walks you through advice for saving for short-term and long-term goals, as well as ensuring you’re able to retire someday.

-This book is very different from Dave Ramsey’s book in that it’s not about giving you a step by step plan for your finances.
-Instead, it’s about figuring out your relationship with money and creating financial goals based on your personal values.
+Rather than giving you a step-by-step plan for your money, as some of the others on this list do, this book is primarily about figuring out your relationship with money and creating financial goals based on your personal values.

 The big takeaway from the book is the question, “How much money are you willing to trade your life for?”.